 Federal law lists numerous specific examples of prohibited paraphernalia, including:

-- Water pipes, bongs and chillums (a long hollow pipe usually made of clay),
+- Water pipes, bongs, and chillums (long hollow pipes usually made of clay),

 - Roach clips (objects used to hold burning materials like rolled cigarettes or joints that are too small to be held by hand),